OnlyFans Burnout: How to Protect Your Mental Health and Sustain Your Career

 Isolation

-Content creation is often solitary work.
+You already know that content creation is often solitary work.
 You shoot alone, edit alone, manage your business alone.
-The isolation compounds when you can’t talk openly about your work with friends or family due to privacy concerns.
+The isolation compounds significantly when you can’t talk openly about your work with friends or family due to privacy concerns.
+When you build a creator support network, this isolation naturally decreases and your resilience naturally increases.

 Financial Pressure